Bodyline: Legacy

 Outside the sport, there were significant consequences for Anglo-Australian relations, which remained strained until the outbreak of World War II made cooperation paramount.
 Business between the two countries was adversely affected as citizens of each country avoided goods manufactured in the other.
 Australian commerce also suffered in British colonies in Asia: the North China Daily News published a pro-bodyline editorial, denouncing Australians as sore losers.
 An Australian journalist reported that several business deals in Hong Kong and Shanghai were lost by Australians because of local reactions.
 English immigrants in Australia found themselves shunned and persecuted by locals, and Australian visitors to England were treated similarly.
 In 1934–35 a statue of Prince Albert in Sydney was vandalised, with an ear being knocked off and the word "BODYLINE" painted on it.
 Both before and after World War II, numerous satirical cartoons and comedy skits were written, mostly in Australia, based on events of the bodyline tour.
 Generally, they poked fun at the English.

-In 1984, Australia's Network Ten produced a television mini-series titled Bodyline, dramatising the events of the 1932–33 English tour of Australia.
+In 1984, Australia's Network 10 produced a television mini-series titled Bodyline, dramatising the events of the 1932–33 English tour of Australia.
 It starred Gary Sweet as Don Bradman, Hugo Weaving as Douglas Jardine, Jim Holt as Harold Larwood, Rhys McConnochie as Pelham Warner, and Frank Thring as Jardine's mentor Lord Harris.
-The series took some liberties with historical accuracy for the sake of drama, including a depiction of angry Australian fans burning a British flag at the Sydney Cricket Ground, an event which was never documented.
+The series took some liberties with historical accuracy for the sake of drama, including a depiction of angry Australian fans burning a British flag at the Adelaide Oval, an event which was never documented.
 Larwood, having emigrated to Australia in 1950, was largely welcomed with open arms, although received several threatening and obscene phone calls after the series aired.
 The series was widely and strongly attacked by the surviving players for its inaccuracy and sensationalism.

-To this day, the bodyline tour remains one of the most significant events in the history of cricket, and strong in the consciousness of many cricket followers.
+To this day, the bodyline tour remains one of the most significant events in the history of cricket, and it is still strong in the consciousness of many cricket followers.
 In a poll of cricket journalists, commentators, and players in 2004, the bodyline tour was ranked the most important event in cricket history.